camunda/camunda-docs/docs/self-managed/optimize-deployment/configuration/system-configuration.md

 | email.authentication.password         |               | Corresponding password to the given user of your smtp server.                                                   |
 | email.authentication.securityProtocol |               | States how the connection to the server should be secured.
 Possible values are 'NONE', 'STARTTLS' or 'SSL/TLS'. |

-### Digests
+### Digest

-Settings influencing the process digest feature
+Settings influencing the process digest feature.

 | YAML Path          | Default Value   | Description                                                          |
 | ------------------ | --------------- | -------------------------------------------------------------------- |